Kidney Stones Causes & Prevention: Essential Tips for Healthy Kidneys

 • People living in warmer climates

-• Those with diets high in sodium or protein
+• Those consuming high sodium or high-protein diets

-Kidney stones may cause several symptoms when they move through the urinary tract, including:
+Kidney stones may cause noticeable symptoms when they move through the urinary tract.
+These symptoms can vary in intensity.

 • Sharp pain in the back or lower abdomen